13 Investigates: GLO to control Harvey recovery after Houston 'hindered' aid

 "While we assumed we would fulfill this responsibility with the cooperation and assistance of the City, all attempts by GLO to assist the City in meeting its performance goals and, more recently, to renegotiate the Contract to allow for a more timely disbursement of allocated funding have been met with consistent opposition by the City," Commissioner Bush said in his letter to Mayor Turner.
 "Given that only four years remain in the six-year period during which the (Community Development Block Grant - Disaster Recovery) grant must be expended, the GLO can no longer allow the City to hinder the progress of recovery efforts for Houston residents."

-The GLO says the City was notified of this proposed arrangement on March 5.
-The city asked the GLO to delay the official notification 30 days, during which time the GLO says it hoped the two agencies would come to an agreement.
+The GLO said the City was notified of this proposed arrangement on March 5.
+The city asked the GLO to delay the official notification 30 days, during which time the GLO said it hoped the two agencies would come to an agreement.

 On March 18, the GLO began contacting residents who completed surveys but didn't submit full applications.
 The GLO will continue assisting those homeowners, but if an applicant was contacted by Houston regarding its application, those residents will continue working with the city.